frePPLe/frepple/doc/installation-guide/docker-container.rst

 The folder with the license file and the dockerfile are typically put under version control.
-A section below shows how this structure can be extended with custom apps of configurations.
+A section below shows how this structure can be extended with custom apps or configurations.

 ******************************
 Deployment with docker compose